 The Basics of ABA, Autism Therapy

 Trumpet Behavioral Health is a renowned national autism treatment provider that specializes in providing home-based and center-based ABA therapy to children.
-ABA, or applied behavior analysis, is the most effective treatment for individuals with autism, and it is the only therapy endorsed by the U.S. Surgeon General to treat autism.
+ABA, or applied behavior analysis, is the most effective treatment for individuals with autism, and it is the only therapy endorsed by the U.S. Surgeon General and the CDC to treat autism.

 ABA is different for each child because it is tailored to the individual client’s needs.
 In many cases, it starts with teaching basic skills, such as listening and imitating, which build the foundation for children to learn complex skills, such as social interactions and self-care routines.